 ICA is appointed as the EPAO.

-This includes:

-• confirmation of appointment as the EPAO
+- confirmation of appointment as the EPAO

-signing of a contract for services
+- signing of a contract for services

-discussing expected dates for gateway.
+- discussing expected dates for gateway.

 Support on preparing for EPA.

-This includes:

-• clarifying the requirements of the assessment plan

-helping organisations to prepare their apprentices for assessmentdiscussing the expected volumes and schedule of assessment.
+- clarifying the requirements of the assessment plan - helping organisations to prepare their apprentices for assessment - discussing the expected volumes and schedule of assessment.

-••• Registering Apprentices with ICA.
+Registering Apprentices with ICA.

-ÎŢŢ This includes:

-••• receiving a data file of the apprentices and registration details taking an initial payment of 10% of the total EDA fee

-taking an initial payment of 10% of the total EPA feeproviding apprentices with access to the ICA online EPA platform.
+- receiving a data file of the apprentices and registration details - taking an initial payment of 10% of the total EPA fee - providing apprentices with access to the ICA online EPA platform.

 Scheduling of EPA.

-This includes:

-Checking gateway evidence

-confirming assessment dates, times and deadlines.
+- Checking gateway evidence - confirming assessment dates, times and deadlines.

 Preparing apprentices for their EPA.

-This includes:

-• assisting with the upload of portfolios or other written forms of evidence

-reacting to any individual circumstances, requests for reasonable adjustments or special access arrangements.
+- assisting with the upload of portfolios or other written forms of evidence - reacting to any individual circumstances, requests for reasonable adjustments or special access arrangements.

 Conducting the EPA Assessment

-L.Y.
 Assessments are arranged by the EPA team and take place with your allocated assessor

--